adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/packer/README.md

 `packer build .`

-The AMI will be build in maybe ~10 minutes.
+The AMI will be build in roughly 7 minutes.

 ---